scouten/ericscouten.dev/content/about/index.md

 recovering from weird crashes I had caused and poking around in MacsBug.
 Over the course of the year, I pretty much completely rewrote Maven.
 You can download the latest version <strike>here</strike>.
-By the way, neither Charley nor I are working on Maven any longer. **(2018 update: I don’t believe Maven is available for download any more.
+By the way, neither Charley nor I are working on Maven any longer. **2021 update: Maven isn't available for download any more.
 And where would you find a Mac that could run it?
-Oh, except for that PowerMac 6100 that is still around gathering dust in my closet?)**
+Oh, right.
+That PowerMac 6100 that is still around gathering dust in my closet?
+Yeah, I _still_ have it.**

 ## Metrowerks